Alternative Milks: Steaming Oat & Almond Milk on Breville

 Sugar Content

-- Almond milk is less sweet
+- Almond milk tends to be nuttier and less sweet.

 Best Brands for Steaming